apigee/pivotal-cf-apigee/apigee-cf-service-broker/README.md

 1. First, get the URL of the app/route to bind. `cf routes` lists the host and domain separately; `cf apps` combines them into a FQDN, listed under "urls".
 For example, if the app's hostname is `test-app`, then the resulting FQDN is `test-app.local.pcfdev.io`

-1. Get or update the authorization token using the Apigee SSO CLI script
+1. Get or update the authorization token using the Apigee SSO CLI script.
+You may be prompted for your Apigee Edge username and password, and an MFA token, if you have MFA enabled for the organization.
+This updates the token in the `~/.sso-cli/valid_token.dat` file (if that subdirectory exists -- otherwise the file is placed in the current working directory):
 ```bash
  get_token
 ```
- You may be prompted for your Apigee Edge username and password, and an MFA token, if you have MFA enabled for the organization.
-This updates the token in the `~/.sso-cli/valid_token.dat` file (if that subdirectory exists -- otherwise the file is placed in the current working directory)

 1. Bind the route-service to Apigee with the domain and hostname, carefully using quotes and command expansion:
  ```bash